 By implementing an Identity Provider and Single Sign-On solution to the firm’s IT bundle, network access rules have granular qualifiers such as role, device, and location to use when a new logon or access request occurs.
 If a hacker was to breach the network through a paralegal, for instance, then it’s unlikely they’d get very deep into the good stuff because the network would have already restricted this role’s access privileges.
 Another key idea is that this reduces the prevalence of insider attacks as much as those from outside.

 All firm data should be encrypted while at rest and while in motion.
-Top encryption measures like SHA256, in whichever protocol most suits the network infrastructure, should be enforced by bottlenecking network access through a VPN client.
+Top encryption measures like SHA256, in whichever protocol most suits the network infrastructure, should be enforced by bottlenecking network access through a Always On VPN client.
 This extends to using standard email communication as well, especially as this is the medium by which most sensitive information is sent from one place to another.
 A stronger and more secure method of communication is necessary, and that means encryption plus a host of other solutions like 2-factor authentication.

 Lawyers and law firms also require a method of tracking down breaches or attacks after they’ve occurred, which will help lead to some restitution or at least recovery.
 Monitoring software that watches and records traffic moving across the network helps retrace your steps, and more easily reveals where weaknesses are – even if they need to be exploited to discover them.
 With proper network and security precautions in place, monitoring is almost never used in this way, but that’s how it should be.